 For personal injury in New York, the law for each type of injury is slightly different.
 You need an experienced lawyer to help you navigate the difficult waters of our legal system in New York.

 Lawsuits need to be brought within a certain amount of time.
-For example, medical malpractice cases have a statute of limitations of two and a half years.
+For example, medical malpractice cases have a statute of limitations of two and a half years in New York.
 For cases of general negligence, like car accidents, the statute of limitations is three years.
-Although usually not directly bearing upon a suit for injury, for contract actions, the statute is six years.

 But for other things, much shorter periods apply.
 In New York State, regardless who is at fault for a car accident, the law provides that care related to the accident be paid for.
 To get the benefit of this, however, you need to submit a No-Fault application within a short time.
 To make a claim of negligence against New York City under New York State Law, you need to serve a Notice of Claim within ninety (90) days.
 To make sure your rights are protected, contact me today.